Views

 Who It's For

 According to the RAND AIRS 2024 analysis of early elementary science curricula, explicit instruction in biological locomotion provides a foundational framework for understanding broader ecological relationships and physical adaptations.
-This worksheet targets the 1-LS1-1 standard, requiring students to categorize various animal species by their primary mode of movement, such as swimming, flying, or crawling.
+This worksheet targets the 1-LS1-1 standard, requiring students to identify how animals use body parts to move by categorizing various animal species by their primary mode of movement, such as swimming, flying, or crawling.
 By connecting observable physical traits to functional behaviors, learners build the schema necessary for complex classification tasks in later grades.
-Research from Fisher & Frey (2014) emphasizes that combining visual matching with short-answer justification—as seen in the two specific comprehension questions here—strengthens the retention of scientific vocabulary.
+Research emphasizes that combining visual matching with short-answer justification strengthens the retention of scientific vocabulary.
 This resource delivers essential practice in identifying how living things move on their own, ensuring students can differentiate between biological movement and external force.
-The inclusion of a clear answer key allows for immediate feedback, which is critical for correcting misconceptions about unique species like bats or kangaroos.
+The inclusion of a clear answer key allows for immediate feedback, which is critical for correcting misconceptions about unique species.